-Google’s Marketing platform is a powerful tool, with more capabilities than I have the space or time to write about here.
-So I will talk about Analytics very briefly from a content point-of-view.
+Google’s Marketing platform is a powerful tool, with more capabilities than I have the space or time to write about here, but it’s hard to top Google Analytics.

-Chris, Paid Search Manager: Keyword Wrapper & Phrase Builder Tool
+Chris, Performance Search Director: Keyword Wrapper & Phrase Builder Tool

 Keyword Wrapper and Phrase Builder Tool are little-known time-saving tools for paid search account creation.